shortstheory/one-in-7-billion/content/2017-03-12-reading-list-1.md

 * Bird by Bird

 In this book, Anne Lammot speaks about the joys and frustrations in the solidary world of a writer.
 From the outset, I loved this book.
 Lammot's writing style is hillarious and is loaded with dry wit and sarcasm.
 As with 'The Checklist Manifesto', the book follows off on tangents with no central plot to speak of.
 On my first read of 'Bird by Bird', I couldn't help feeling that this book would read better as a blog than a novel.

-* to kill a mockingbird

-A few years prior to WW2, Boeing had released a four-engine heavy bomber aircraft - the Boeing Model 299 (now known as the Boeing B-17).
-The aircraft was a behemoth among its contemporary WW2 aircraft and was simply deemed too complicated for a pilot to fly safely.
-More often than not, crashes were due to pilot error than due to technical flaws with the aircraft